 The school enjoys good links with the local community.
 It is very well supported by both parents and others in the area who are proud of their local school.
-There is a Parent Forum which works hard in a variety of ways to support the school.
+The Parent Council works hard in a variety of ways to support the school.